bitex-la/bitex-guides/_docs/authentication/README.md

 ```

 Don't forget to check the [API Reference](https://developers.bitex.la/) to learn about
-all the things you can do with your Bitex Whitelabeler access.
+all the things you can do with your Bitex Master User access.

 <br/>
 <hr/>